allegheny-college-expressioneers/syllabus/README.md

 Click the link above to join the Discord server.
 Once you are a member, I will add you to our private course channel, **#expressioneers**.\
 Most of our communication, including announcements from me that affect our course, will take place on Discord.

+## Instructional Materials

+### Textbook

+Although there is no official textbook for this couese, most of the readings provided to you will come from a freely available textbook called [Think Python (Second Edition)](https://greenteapress.com/wp/think-python-2e/) by Allen B. Downey.

+### Platforms

+You will need to create [GitHub](https://github.com/) and [Discord](https://discord.gg/tqR2Yh4gNa) accounts.

 ## Learning Outcomes

 ### Official Course Description